juanbkm/donor2019/content/stories/in-uncertain-times-ample-preparation-for-food-production.md

 author: Admin
 description: "This is meta description"
 country: Bangladesh
 summary: "Bangladesh is preparing for a $100 million investment in climate and disaster resilient small-scale water resources management.
-The Water Financing Partnership Facility, through The Netherlands Trust Fund, is supporting the preparations."
+The Water Financing Partnership Facility, through the Netherlands Trust Fund, is supporting the preparations."
 project_title: "Bangladesh: Preparing the Climate and Disaster Resilient Small-Scale Water Resources Management Project"
 project_url: https://www.adb.org/projects/53237-002/main
 cost: "$1.25 million"